-In the Greater Cleveland Food Bank FY19-FY21 Strategic Plan, the Food Bank committed to “Make diversity, equity and inclusion (DEI) a strength of our organization.”
+In the Greater Cleveland Food Bank FY19-FY21 Strategic Plan, the Food Bank committed to “Increase DEI awareness and build cultural competence of Food Bank Leaders, Staff, and Partners.”

 The Food Bank created an internal Diversity, Equity and Inclusion Council of 25 staff members from all levels and departments within the organization formed to help guide this initiative.
 Through a combination of surveys, focus groups and audits of company policies a Diversity, Equity and Inclusion Plan was developed to foster an environment where everyone affiliated with or employed by the organization feels valued and is treated equitably.

 The Greater Cleveland Food Bank Community embraces and respects that every individual is unique and from different backgrounds and life experiences.

 Diversity is promoted and encouraged through recruitment efforts to reach a broad and diverse group of qualified applicants.
 Our standardized evaluation process is designed to provide all candidates with an equitable experience.

 Diversity, Equity and Inclusion screening questions and scenarios are also integrated into our application process for supervisors to gauge DEI competency and compliance.

 It is the policy of the Food Bank to provide equal opportunity in employment for all qualified individuals, to prohibit unlawful discrimination in employment and to promote realization of equal employment opportunities through a positive continuing practice of equal opportunity within the organization.
 Learn more about job opportunities at the Food Bank.

 The Greater Cleveland Food Bank Community provides equal access to opportunities and fair treatment to everyone in our community.